-With a solar eclipse crossing the North American continent on August 21st, lots of us will be spending time staring at the sun.
+With total solar eclipses crossing the North American continent on August 21, 2017 and April 8, 2024, lots of us will be spending time staring at the sun.
 Don't get caught short in a last minute rush of eager eclipse watchers.
 Choose how you will safely view the sun and get the devices or supplies you need now.

 You can also find or make projection devices for viewing the sun indirectly as simply as punching a hole in a piece of cardboard.
 Be sure to read NASA's advice on Eye Safety During a Total Solar Eclipse.
 Some common options for direct viewing with just your eyes are shown below:

 Welders glass #12 and higher are safe for looking at the sun; easy to find and inexpensive.
 I cover the edges of the glass with plastic tape to protect from cuts.
 Many welding goggles are sold with #5 glass, these are NOT safe for looking at the sun.
 Make sure that they are at least #12 glass or a solar film specifically certified as safe for visual observation of the sun.

 Sun safe solar filters should be certified to comply with either the CE British Standards Institute #0086 Notified Body HP2 4SQ or ISO 12312-2:2015 standards.

 Sun safe solar filter film is available as inexpensive cardboard eyeglasses and rectangular cards.
 I find that the cardboard glasses get uncomfortable quickly and are hard to share.
 The rectangular cards are easy to share with friends with or without glasses.
 All of these options are available for less than a couple of dollars.
 More comfortable sunglasses style options are available, but for about the same price you can get solar safe binoculars that offer a magnified view.

 Safe solar filters can be added to binoculars for a close up view.
 Dedicated solar viewing binoculars are also made.
 These have the safety advantage of permanently mounted filters.